IHE/ITI.SeR/SeR.md

 for XACML and uses the element `<XACMLAuthzDecisionQuery>` to convey the subject identifier and other query parameters.
-The request message complies with the multiple resource profile of XACML v2.0 and the Authorization Decisions Verifier may query Access Decisions for many clinical data items in one query.
+The request message complies with the multiple resource profile of XACML v2.0 and the Authorization Decisions Verifier may query Authorization Decisions for many clinical data items in one query.
 Actors involved support XUA and use SAML assertions to identify entities (see [ITI TF-1: 39.5](#395-ser-security-considerations) and [ITI TF-1: 39.6](#396-ser-cross-profile-considerations)).
 SAML attribute elements shall be mapped into xacml-context attribute elements as defined in SAML 2.0 Profile of XACML v2.0 (Section 2).